tripwithscience/r0bust/README.md

-this is a simple password generator usage:./Offrey.py
+this is a simple code to obtain ips from a p2p connection.